ZechRichardson/dev-website/README.md

-# This will be host my new, personal website.
+# This will be where I host my new, personal website.